jam on it

 white FLOWERS in fall and spring, followed by fruit

 regular to moderate WATER (low to terrace zone)

 NECTAR PLANT FOR BUTTERFLIES AND NATIVE BEES

 larval food plant for moths

 This isn't a plant a lot of people know about, but it is a plant they SHOULD know about if they love to eat and drink.
-There are several species of Sambucus, but the species we are most interested in is the Mexican elderberry (Sambucus cerulea) often sold under its old name Sambucus mexicana.
+There are several species of Sambucus native to arizona, but the species most available is Mexican elderberry (Sambucus cerulea) often sold under its old name Sambucus mexicana.

 Trees get to about 20-25 feet tall though often found as smaller 10' shrubs--all depending on growing conditions and water availability.
 These trees are mostly evergreen, though the hot summers may make them yellow and drop some or all of their leaves.
 These trees take regular to moderate water, full to part sun, and preferably a protected location from high winds (branches are somewhat brittle).
 The foliage has somewhat of a foul smell, and the plant is mostly poisonous (except for the flowers and fruits--both which are best enjoyed cooked and/or fermented).

 Mexican elderberry will flower and fruit at least twice a year (see photo below with flowers and fruit on same branch).
 This makes it valuable to wildlife that depend on nectar/fruit for sustenence.